Monmouth Beach: Mecca for Musicians

 These storied musicians included Jascha Heifetz, Enrico Caruso, Sergei Rachmaninoff, John Phillip Sousa, Oscar Hammerstein, George Gershwin, Pablo Casals, Efrem Zimbalist, Jacques Thibaud, Mischa Elman, Fritz Kreisler, Lillian Nordica, and Luisa Tetrazzini.

-Their frequent hosts in Monmouth Beach were André Benoist, the world-renowned piano accompanist and personal friend of President Franklin Roosevelt and Thomas Edison, and Albert Spalding, who was America’s first great solo violinist of international fame.
+Their frequent hosts in Monmouth Beach were André Benoist, the world-renowned piano accompanist, and Albert Spalding, who was America’s first great solo violinist of international fame.
 The two musicians, who began their association in 1912, toured the United States and the world performing before European royalty and at the White House.
+The two men called President Franklin Roosevelt and Thomas Edison friends.

 The close personal and professional relationship between André Benoist and Albert Spalding remained constant throughout their lives.
 The friends died within a month of each other in 1953.